 On Housing & Land Use Regulatory Agencies

-Architects, contractors, and their clients regularly confront this ever increasing bureaucracy and its byzantine regulatory system of review with disbelief that it can continue to get worse with each passing year.
+Architects, contractors, and their clients regularly confront this ever increasing bureaucracy, and its byzantine regulatory system of review, with disbelief that it continues to get worse with each passing year.
 No one can [convincingly] say what public benefit all this rule making and oversight serves.
-Indeed in most cases the underlying premises are faulty and unscientific.
+Indeed in most cases the underlying premises are faulty and unscientific or contradictory.
 The rules, forms, interpretations and requirements have quite literally become unknowable because of their immense volume on the one hand, and because of their inscrutable subjectivity on the other.

 “Of all tyrannies, a tyranny sincerely exercised for the good of its victim may be the most oppressive.
 It may be better to live under robber barons than under omnipotent moral busybodies.
 The robber baron’s cruelty may sometimes sleep, his cupidity may at some point be satiated, but those who torment us for our own good will torment us without end for they do so with the approval of their own conscience.”C.S.
 Lewis